-GB 448 (3) The Influence of Government on Business.
+GB 448 (3) The Influen e of Government on Business.

 Prerequisite: GB 301.
-This course focuses the relationship between the governmental sector and nongovernmental sectors of the economy.
+This course focuses the relationship between the governmental sector and non-governmental sectors of the economy.
 Topics covered typically pertain to the legal environment, legislation, and/or regulations governing business organizations.
 (D)